-- 70. These alternative Morrisons store proposals reduce the size of the replacement store compared to that previously approved.
-As the reduced size store would result in a reduced trip generation, the revised store proposals will have a reduced impact on the transport network, compared to that already accepted and approved. - 71.
-The site access arrangements (i.e. same access but upgraded to signalised (traffic lights) operation) previously approved for the new store are again proposed for this reduced size replacement store.
-The applicant considers that this arrangement offers the greatest benefit to the development and the local transport network, providing significant improvements for pedestrians and offering a greater degree of control, which is beneficial to manage the fluctuations in traffic associated with the store and through traffic on Stallings Lane. - 72.
-During discussions on the previous application, the Group Engineer (Highways) required the applicant to agree to a Section 278 works schedule to include modification of Stallings Lane to provide a new signal controlled junction including pedestrian facilities, introduction of a pedestrian refuge on Stallings Lane, creation of new public highway linking the store to Stallings Lane, street lighting and Highway Drainage, this can be secured by Grampian condition. - 73.
+- 71. The store access will be upgraded to signalised (traffic lights) operation as part of this development, providing signalised pedestrian crossing of Stallings Lane. - 72.
+The Group Engineer (Development) would require the applicant to agree to a Section 278 works schedule to include modification of Stallings Lane to provide a

+- new signal controlled junction including pedestrian facilities, introduction of a pedestrian refuge on Stallings Lane, creation of new public highway linking the store to Stallings Lane, street lighting and Highway Drainage, which can be secured by Grampian condition. - 73.
 Submission of a Transport Assessment and traffic survey data from the existing Kingswinford and similar Morrison's Store indicate that the proposed layout which includes an internal mini-roundabout would not result in excessive queuing, this due to the increased number of pumps (12 instead of 8) and more 'pay at pump' facilities.
-This layout should not result in instances of blocking back onto Stallings Lane.

-- 74. It is noted that a dedicated left turn storage lane is provided along the site access road at the mini-roundabout, which would cater for any extraordinary queuing into the petrol filling station. - 75.
+This layout should not result in instances of blocking back onto Stallings Lane, which was originally a concern raised by the Group Engineer (Development). - 74.
+It is noted that a dedicated left turn storage lane is provided along the site access road at the mini-roundabout, which would cater for any extraordinary queuing into the petrol filling station. - 75.
 There is also a 'keep clear' marking proposed at the mini-roundabout to help ensure that traffic going forward into the store car park in not obstructed by queuing traffic into the petrol filling station. - 76.
-Difference in site levels between the previously approved service vehicle access off Ham Lane and the proposed lower store level, have resulted in the applicant amending the servicing arrangements.
-In line with the current situation, delivery vehicles will access the service yard via the store car park, from the existing site entrance on Stallings Lane.
-The main access to the site is already designed to cater for large tanker deliveries to the petrol filling station, and can accommodate articulated vehicles.
-No car parking spaces are situated along the route from the site entrance to the service yard, allowing safe movement of HGV's through the site.
-Notwithstanding this, it is not uncommon to have delivery vehicles to access food stores through the customer car park, indeed, this is the current practice at this site. - 77.
-The Parking Standards SPD (2012) has an A1 Food Retail maximum parking standard of 423 parking spaces.
-The development provides a total of 379 parking spaces, which is considered to be sufficient to cater for the stores needs. - 78.
-2% of the total parking provision should be allocated for powered two wheeled vehicles, the provision of 8 powered two-wheeler parking spaces would be adequate. - 79.
+The Parking Standards SPD (2012) has an A1 Food Retail maximum parking standard of 419 parking spaces.
+The development provides a total of 407 parking spaces, which is considered to be sufficient to cater for the stores needs.

+77.2% of the total parking provision should be allocated for powered two wheeled vehicles, the provision of 8 powered two-wheeler parking spaces would be adequate. - 77.
 The Parking Standards SPD (2012), Table 7 Minimum Standards for Disabled Parking Space Provision requires that for A1 retail development; 6% of the total parking provision plus 1 space for each disabled employee to be marked as disabled bays and 4% of the total parking provision as widened disabled bays.
-The provision of 38 disabled and widened parking spaces are provided, which would comply with the council standards.
+The provision of 41 disabled and widened parking spaces are provided, which would comply with the council standards. - 78.
+The refreshed Parking Standard & Travel Plan SPD has an A1 Retail cycle parking standard of 1 space for every 400sq.m of Gfa for staff and 1 space for every 500sq.m for customers.
+Also facilities over 200sq.m Gfa should provide a minimum of 2 cycle spaces and a shower facility.
+The development shows 28 cycle parking